 The application process for your Michigan contractors license will largely depend on your scope of work and the value of your project.
 For instance, a Michigan Builders License is regulated at the state level.
 Alternatively, regulations for a Commercial Construction License will be overseen at a local level.
 Both licenses are relevant to a general contractor, but becoming a licensed contractor will involve a different application process.
-To become a licensed contractor in Michigan, you’ll first have to determine the value of your project, which agency to apply to, meet the requirements of that agency, and pay all associated licensing fees.
+To become a licensed contractor in Michigan, you’ll first have to determine the value of your project, which agency to apply to, meet the requirements of that agency, and pay all associated licensing fees as well as obtaining liability insurance.

 A contracting company will also have to register through the Michigan Department of Treasury.
 Properly registering includes obtaining all tax and employee ID numbers and insurance.
 As with most states, becoming a licensed contractor in Michigan takes careful consideration to ensure you are performing contractor services within the law.